TITLE: PACTEC Partnerships Coordinator

 Contacts with others includes both high school and college faculty and administrators, as well as students, parents, counselors, school-to-work coordinators and admissions coordinators.
 The Coordinator plays a critical role in the development of professional technical education and dual credit agreements for the college and high schools.

-2. Maintain and update current articulated instructional and program agreements including:
+2. Maintains and updates current articulated instructional and program agreements including:

 - organizing and coordinating annual program review and evaluation